maggie-harrington/php-week4-shoe-store/README.md

 16. Create brand page to display all stores that carry a particular brand, including a form to add more stores to a brand.

-17. (Optional) Add edit and delete buttons to brand page, with a new page for the edit form.
+17. (Optional) Add edit button to brand page, with a edit_brand page for the edit form and a delete brand button.

 18. Export `shoes` and `shoes_test` databases to include in project folder.